Importance of Breastfeeding

 - Community Speaker Forum

-We offer free private consultations by appointment for those who deliver at CMH.
-We have International Board Certified Lactation Consultants on staff.
-We also offer the following:
+We offer free, private consultations by appointment for the first year of life for those who deliver at CMH.
+We have International Board Certified Lactation Consultants on staff and we also offer the following things to support breastfeeding:

 - Breast pumps for sale or rent